Digging holes in dirt is easy when you have a post hole auger machine. But what if you’re stuck digging those post holes yourself?

 - Check your auger to make sure all the parts are in good working order

-- Predig a small hole with a shovel in each spot where you want to drill a hole
+- Predig a small pilot hole with a shovel in each spot where you want to drill a hole

 - Start your auger and place it in the center of your pre-dug starting hole